forcedotcom/cli/releasenotes/sfdx/README.md

     To run diagnostic tests on a specific plugin rather than the CLI itself, use the `--plugin` parameter.
 If the plugin isn't listening to the doctor, then you get a warning and no data.

     `sfdx doctor --plugin @salesforce/plugin-source`

+    We've made it really easy to create a GitHub issue: specify the `--createissue` parameter, enter a title at the prompt, and a browser window automatically opens with a partially-filled GitHub issue.
+Enter the remaining information about your specific issue, click **Submit new issue**, and you're done.
+Easy peasy!

     The CLI doctor is in and ready to diagnose all your problems!